Navigation: Introduction >

 Cable - Transmission medium of copper wire or optical fiber wrapped in a protective cover.

-DNS (Domain Name System) - A DNS server lets you locate computers on a network or the Internet (TCP/IP network) by domain name.
-The DNS server maintains a database of domain names (host names) and their corresponding IP addresses.
-PC aggsoft's IP address, 126.96.36.199, corresponds to the DNS name www.aggsoft.com.
+DNS (Domain Name System) - A DNS server lets you locate computers on a network or the Internet (TCP/IP network) by the domain name.
+The DNS server maintains a database of domain names (hostnames) and their corresponding IP addresses.
+The IP address "188.8.131.52", corresponds to the DNS name www.google.com.

 Internet - A global network of networks used to exchange information using the TCP/IP protocol.
 It allows for electronic mail and the accessing ad retrieval of information from remote sources.